alfrh02/PZPlayerTracker/README.md

 This mod adds the ability to track another player using a small text UI as displayed above.

 Currently the mod only adds the ability for the host to be the hunter and player 2 (the first player who joins the server) as the huntee.

+# How To Use

+Simply adding the mod in the server settings will add it to your game.

+Once the other player has connected, either player can press the *HOME* key (typically located above the arrow keys) to set the tracker to the other player.
+Do not press the HOME key before the other player has connected, it will break the mod.